What Is the Importance of Classifying Data?

 Content-Based Classification

-Content-based classification evaluates data by assessing the files directly and placing them in categories based on the type of content and/or its sensitivity level such as high, medium, or low.
+Content-based classification evaluates the files themselves, categorizing data based on type or sensitivity level, such as high, medium, or low.

 User-Based Classification